HuichangLee/MDC-LN/README.md

 ---

 ## Overview
-This repository provides an implementation of a hybrid modeling framework that integrates deep neural networks with theory-constrained lattice networks.
+This repository provides an implementation of MDC-LN, a hybrid modeling framework that integrates deep neural networks with theory-constrained lattice networks.
 The model flexibly learns utility functions underlying multiple discrete–continuous choices while strictly preserving essential microeconomic properties.

 A gradient-ascent fixed-point iterator predicts the optimal consumption bundle implied by the parameterized utility function.
 The discrepancy between predicted and observed consumption is then backpropagated using an implicit-differentiation approach, enabling stable and efficient training.